iancall/dataanalyst/README.md

 # About <a name="About"></a>

-Eager and adaptable professional originally from the United States with a strong foundation in leadership, communication, and problem-solving seeking a Data Analyst position.
+Eager and adaptable professional originally from the United States with a strong foundation in leadership, communication, and problem-solving.
 Equipped with hands-on experience in customer relations, technical support, and project management, along with a Google Data Analytics Professional Certificate.
 Thrives in dynamic environments and committed to delivering actionable insights through data-driven analysis.

 *This is a repository for my portfolio as a data analyst.*